"Douceur animale" by Michel BASSOMPIERRE

 ©Rachid BELLAK

-Art & science au service de la nature...
+Art & science in the service of nature...

 Michel BASSOMPIERRE is one of the most important artists in the field of contemporary animal sculpture.